Back to the SU Tournament

 Saturday is for middle schoolers doing debate only and is a full day experience.

-Sat happens in person at Seattle University.
+Sat happens in person at Seattle University (except for the mid-January tournament which is online).

 Sunday is for all